Work From Home

 As a freelancer with ad agency connections

-You need to find as many advertising agencies online or even locally and ensure you have an insider who will give you tips whenever a client requires a jingle made.
+You need to find as many advertising agencies online or even locally.
+You should also have an insider who will give you tips whenever a client requires a jingle made.

 Every time you discover a jingle project, you’ll still have to compete with other composers wanting to bag that job.